solcana/Tic-Tac-Toe/README.md

 - Finding the right solutions for the winning combinations.
 - Re-factoring the code, still work to be done on that
-- Knowing the right places to place variables within the function; and where a function must be called
+- Knowing the right places to place variables in within the function; and also where in the code a function should be called

 #### Bugs

 ---

-- Site _almost_ fully response
+- Site _*almost*_ fully response
   - the issue is I was not able to remove the hover effects on mobile / tablet versions
   - should work more the size adjustment for smaller screens